Mightydeeze/mini_ex/mini_ex2/README.md

 #
 #### Fun in software: (in progress)

+expresses and addresses Goriunova's notion of fun by using basic shapes primarily.

 Goriunova, Oga.
 Fun and Software: Exploring Pleasure, Paradox and Pain in Computing.
 Bloomsbury Academic, 2014, pp.1-19